simplicitesoftware/docs/content/CTG_50_docs/CTG_60_operation/LSN_25_portainer/portainer.md

 This is the minimal configuration to get a working Simplicité (non persistent) instance.
 Create a "stack" (a docker compose deployement, in portainer's semantics), and paste the following config.

-> Do adapt the Host name and all all instances of `demo` in the file for each new deployement.

 ```yaml
 services:
   test: